Rust-for-bitcoiners/2-hashing-Ayush170-Future/rust_hashing_code_detailed.md

    - It keeps track of the cumulative length of the input data.
    - The `length` is updated whenever new data is added to the `block` buffer.
    - In the `finalize()` function, the `length` is used to append the message length as a 64-bit value to the final block before processing.

+You can add or remove fields as you desire.

 These fields work together to maintain the state and handle the input data during the hash computation process: